Seven Overlooked Reasons For Dry Skin - And What To Do About It

-If your skin is needlessly tight, red and dry after using your favorite soap, it is time for a change.
+If your skin is needlessly tight, red, and dry after using your favorite soap, it is time for a change.
 These symptoms are a reliable indicator that your soap is doing more damage than good.

-Using the right soap prevents rapid depletion of the skin oils and the drying out of your skin.
+Using the right soap prevents the rapid depletion of the skin oils and the drying out of your skin.
 Choose soaps with natural ingredients like shea butter or almond oils and avoid those with harsh chemicals or anti-bacterial properties.

 Although you might be surprised, you don't need to give your entire body a heavy scrubbing every time you wash.
 Your armpits and your groin are two areas that need washing with soap; the rest of your body can do fine with water only rinse.

-If you're a dry skin sufferer use the right soap yes, but also use it sparingly, and don't scrub away at your skin.
+If you're a dry skin sufferer, use the right soap yes, but also use it sparingly, and don't scrub away at your skin.